Krahn people: Culture

 Liberia's Krahn were originally hunters, fishermen and farmers, traditionally focusing on rice and cassava production.
 Slow or failing development of regions with many Krahn settlers led many of the younger Krahn generations to migrate to areas such as Monrovia.
 The Wee in Ivory Coast were hunters, fishermen and farmers as well, though they tended to focus more heavily on crops such as "rice, yams, taro, manioc, maize, and bananas."
 Like the Krahn in Liberia, the Wee traditions of hunting and farming have become unsustainable, and in more recent years many have taken work in diamond camps and on rubber plantations.

 Early political structures

 Early Krahn political organizations were traditionally decentralized in both Liberia and Ivory Coast.
-The tribes often lacked a central governing power, instead turning to a village "headman" who rose to a position of social esteem through skill, hard work, and luck in hunting and farming.
+Often, tribes did not have a central governing power, instead turning to a village "headman" who rose to a position of social esteem through skill, hard work, and luck in hunting and farming.
 These individuals often formed councils consisting of young warriors for protection and village elders to serve as consultants in village affairs.
 This governing group would broker trades with neighboring tribes, as well as make important decisions for the tribe members.

 Within these tribal groups, it was not uncommon for ceremonial face masks to serve dual roles in rituals and politics.
 These masks were often modeled after animals and were utilized in community mediations.
 They may also have been a means of implementing social control in the years prior to adoption of Western laws during the colonial period.